Offenburg: Geography

 Offenburg is located approximately 15 km east of the river Rhine between Karlsruhe and Freiburg.
 The French city of Strasbourg lies 20 km northwest across the Rhine.
 Offenburg is situated at the mouth of the Kinzig river valley and at the foot of the Black Forest.
 The Kinzig flows out of the Black Forest and meets the Rhine near Kehl.

 Climate

-Köppen climate classification classifies its climate as humid subtropical (Cfa).
+Köppen climate classification classifies its climate as oceanic (Cfb).
 Marine features are limited however, as a result of its vast distance from oceans and seas.
-As a result, summers have a significant subtropical influence as the inland air heats up.
-Winters are moderate but usually with night frosts.
-The climate in this area is close to a Mediterranean climate with less precipitation in summer and more during the winter months.

-Offenburg is one of the warmest places in Germany and therefore considered as a viticultural area like neighbor villages such as Durbach, Oberkirch or Gengenbach.
+Winters are cool, sometimes with night frosts.
+Precipitation mostly falls in summer months.

 Economy

 Offenburg has a rich trade and manufacturing sector and is home to a number of well-known brands.

 Manufacturing and industry

 Important manufacturing companies based at Offenburg include tesa-Werke Offenburg GmbH (adhesive tapes), Vivil (humbugs and sweets), MEIKO Maschinenbau GmbH & Co.
 KG (professional dishwashing systems, cleaning and disinfection technology), Hansgrohe SE (sanitary fittings) and HOBART GmbH (professional kitchen equipment).
 Besides, there are many other small and medium-sized companies that produce highly specialized top-of-the-line products in their appropriate sector of business.